a5hlynx/reg_parsers/README.md

 ## Usage

 Currently, the parsers only interpret Registry Hive, which should be obtained beforehand.
+When the Transaction Logs exist in the same directory, the parsers attempt to recover the Registry from Logs.

 ```
 $ python3 PolAdtEv.py --sec <Security Hive>